EloisaElias/Elo_portfolio/README.md

   	The fun part: In process

 ###22_Random_forest_ROC
-  	Summary: (RF) is a non-parametric, non linear supervised learning method used for classification (Nominal/Discrete data) and regression (Continuous data)
+  	Summary: Receiver Operating Characteristics (ROC) graphs are a useful technique for organizing classifiers and visualizing their performance.

   	Goal:
   	  	Tradeoffs:
-  		- Advantages: Cross validation is not strictly necessary
+  		- Advantages: Cross validation is not strictly necessary.
-  		- Downside:RF  is a predictive modelling tool, slow to create predictions once trained, More accurate ensembles require more trees.
+  		- Downside:Confidence scores (threshold) used to build ROC curves may be difficult to assign.
-  		- Solution:RF is a highly parallel algorithm , so if you have multiple cores, you can get a significant speedup.
+  		- Solution: Alternatives to ROC graphs: DET curves, Cost curves.

   	Dataset: Churn.csv
   	Related Programs: